 This does not necessarily mean that you require a boiler replacement, it could mean that you require a cleaning or flushing of your heating system.
 One of our engineers could quickly asses this for you and advise on the best course of action.

 We have compiled a list of what we feel are the main steps that you must follow to maintain a healthy boiler for as long as possible.
-There is no one fix to this but it´s rather an ongoing meassure to make sure you do everyhing possible to keep it working like new.
+There is no one fix to this but it´s rather an ongoing measure to make sure you do everything possible to keep it working like new.

 1.)
 Get a regular boiler service!

 By far the most important factor in maintaining a healthy functioning boiler is getting it serviced on an annual basis.
-If you are a Landlord then it is the law, but every home owner should do the same as there are a number of benefits including:
+If you are a Landlord then it is the law, but every homeowner should do the same as there are several benefits including: